 Where are the Administrative (Show Cause) Hearings held?

-The well-being of our residents and customers is of the highest priority to the New Castle County Department of Land Use.
+The well-being of our residents and customers is of the highest priority to New Castle County.
 As a result, we’ve moved to virtual hearings utilizing Microsoft Teams.
-Teams can be accessed via app, the web or call-in.
-No later than five business days prior to the scheduled hearing date, please provide an email address to the Department (by email to AdminHearings@newcastlede.gov or phone call to Tracey Ginn at 302-395-5406) in which New Castle County can forward a calendar appointment to you including instructions on how to connect via Microsoft Teams.
+Teams can be accessed via app or the web.
+You also have the ability to call-in to your hearing if you are unable to access a computer or any other device.
+To attend a hearing you must contact the Department no later than five business days prior to the scheduled hearing date.
+Please provide an email address to the Department (by email to AdminHearings@newcastlede.gov or call 302-395-5401) in which New Castle County can forward a calendar appointment to you including instructions on how to connect via Microsoft Teams or by phone.

 Where do I park when attending a New Castle County Administrative (Show Cause) Hearing?

 Free parking is available in the parking area located in the front of the New Castle County Government Center Building at 87 Reads Way, New Castle, DE.

 What do I bring to an Administrative (Show Cause) Hearing?

 You may bring non-returnable copies of any pertinent documents, receipts, site plans, correspondence, permits, or color photographs regarding the case that will help you tell your story.
 If you would like to submit electronic evidence to the Administrative Hearing Officer, please submit the evidence to: AdminHearings@newcastlede.gov.
 It is important to display your case number in the subject line of the email and all evidence must be received 24 hours prior to the Administrative Hearing.
 Evidence should be submitted in the form of a PDF.
 Be as prepared as possible and know the facts supporting your case.